krschmidt/krschmidt.github.com/_posts/2013-01-31-first-post.markdown

 title: First Post
 date: 2013-01-31 21:02:45
 ---
-Experimenting with this whole Jekyll thing.
+Experimenting with Jekyll thing.
 We'll see where this goes.